 It is recommended but not required that drivers using a personal vehicle for Hamline University business become Authorized Drivers.
 Student drivers must also comply with the Student Travel Policy (contact the Dean of Students office x 2421) regarding authorized driver requirements.
-Responsibilities of Operating a Covered Vehicle (listed on pages 2, 3, & 4) must be complied with for all business use of personal vehicles.
+Responsibilities of Operating a Covered Vehicle must be complied with for all business use of personal vehicles.
 Drivers using a personal vehicle for Hamline University Business must carry the levels of automobile insurance required by the state of Minnesota.
 Contact the Accounts Payable office at x3051 for information regarding mileage reimbursement.

 Insurance Coverage for Covered Vehicles

 Hamline University has "actual cash value" physical damage coverage.
 Should a Covered Vehicle be involved in an accident, the department using that vehicle will be responsible for the $250 deductible.
 Please notify the RMR of any questions regarding insurance coverage at (651) 523-2437.

 In the case of short-term rentals within the United States, Hamline University employees and students should decline the option to purchase insurance from the rental agency.
 When renting a vehicle in a foreign country, insurance should always be purchased from the rental agency.
 All persons renting vehicles any time in or outside the United States should inspect the vehicle for damage as described in item number two on page one, BEFORE departure from/delivery to the rental agency.

-In the case of an accident, follow the steps on page five.
+In the case of an accident, follow the steps on page six.
 Notify the RMR and your supervisor as soon as possible following the accident.
-If an employee is injured in an accident s/he must also notify the Hamline University Department of Human Resources and follow Worker’s Compensation procedures.
+If an employee is injured in an accident s/he must also notify the Hamline University Department of Human Resources and follow Worker's Compensation procedures.